We raised $3,288.5 for Family, Seniors, Food Security, Settlement & Waacus Salee Indigenous Programs at Frog Hollow Neighbourhood House!

 Hello, friends of Frog Hollow Neighbourhood House

-This summer, we are running a 6-week fundraising campaign, empowering local communities to build back stronger post-pandemic. #CreatingANewTogether
+This summer, we are running a 6-week fundraising campaign(during our Frogs in the Park summer program), empowering local communities to build back stronger post-pandemic. #CreatingANewTogether

 Individuals and organizations are welcome to donate online or in person.
 We accept VISA, MasterCard, cash and personal cheques.
 Your donations are tax-deductible and an official tax receipt will be issued for donations of $25 and above.

 All funds raised will be used to support five of the Frog Hollow Neighbourhood House programs: